 Oracle Cloud Infrastructure Object Storage, Oracle Cloud Infrastructure Block Volume, Oracle Cloud Infrastructure File Storage, and Oracle Cloud Infrastructure Streaming integrate with the Vault service to support encryption of data in buckets, block or boot volumes, file systems, and stream pools.
 Oracle Cloud Infrastructure Container Engine for Kubernetes integrates with the Vault service to support the creation of new clusters with encrypted Kubernetes secrets at rest in the etcd key-value store.

 Integration with Oracle Cloud Infrastructure Identity and Access Management (IAM) lets you control who and what services can access which keys and secrets and what they can do with those resources.
 Oracle Cloud Infrastructure Audit integration gives you a way to monitor key and secret usage.
 Audit tracks administrative actions on vaults, keys, and secrets.

 The Vault service uses the Advanced Encryption Standard (AES) as its encryption algorithm and its keys are AES symmetric keys.

-The following concepts are integral to understanding the Vault service.
+The following concepts are key to understanding the Vault service.

 - Vaults are logical entities where the Vault service creates and durably stores keys and secrets.
 The type of vault you have determines features and functionality such as degrees of storage isolation, access to management and encryption, and scalability.
 The type of vault you have also affects pricing.